aau-claaudia/ailab-docs/docs/additional-guides/run-a-bash-script.md

 sbatch run_job.sh
 ```

-After the job gets submitted, you should be able to find a file called something like `result_1x.out` with `Hello from within the Singularity container!` in it.
+After the job gets submitted, you should be able to find a file called something like `result_x.out` with `Hello from within the Singularity container!` in it.